Skip to main content

 JudgeSim is a single-player, 2D text-based strategy game with around 6 hours of playtime.
 As a judge, you'll read cases, examine evidence, and make verdicts, with the difficulty increasing as you progress.
 Deal with litigation issues and make decisions based on real-life contradictions and dilemmas, all while trying to keep your integrity amidst corruption.
 The ending of the story will be affected by your decisions.

-• The dice roll mechanic can lead to frustrating and random game overs, making it feel unfair and tedious.
+• The dice roll mechanic is frustrating, as it can lead to arbitrary game overs despite making correct decisions.

 • gameplay